Knights of Peter Claver

 The Knights of Peter Claver and Ladies Auxiliary is an international Catholic fraternal service order.
 Founded in 1909 by the Josephites and parishioners from Most Pure Heart of Mary Catholic Church in Mobile, Alabama, it is the largest and oldest Black Catholic lay-led organization still in existence.

+The Knights of Peter Claver supports more than 700 subordinate units throughout the United States and in South America, as of 2019.

 History

 Founding

 The organization was founded in 1909 by a group including Josephite father Conrad Friedrich Rebesher, a native of Kłodawa, Poland and pastor of Most Pure Heart of Mary Parish; 3 other Josephite priests: Father Samuel Joseph Kelly, Father Joseph Peter Van Baast, and Father John Henry Dorsey; and 3 Black laymen: Gilbert Faustina, Francis Xavier "Frank" Collins, and Francis "Frank" Trenier.
 Their initiation ceremony was attended by their bishop, Edward Patrick Allen.

 The organization's model was based on other Catholic fraternal orders such as the Knights of Columbus, who at the time did not allow Black members in all of their councils.
 This reality illustrated the need for a Black Catholic fraternal order.